2308 Action After an Interference [R-08.2012]

 37 C.F.R.
 41.127 Judgment.

-contested subject matter for which that party was awarded a favorable judgment.
+respect to any contested subject matter for which that party was awarded a

 - (2) Final disposal of claim.
 Adverse judgment against a claim is a final action of the Office requiring no further action by the Office to dispose of the claim permanently.